-Students who are dismissed will need either to find admission to another program or university or to return home.
+Students who are dismissed will need to do two things.
+First, find admission to another program or university.
+Second, return to their home country.

-Dismissal can result in serious immigration problems such as termination of your SEVIS record (I-20), causing you to fall out of legal F-1 status.
+\\\\Dismissal can result in serious immigration problems such as termination of your SEVIS record (I-20), causing you to spring out of legal F-1 status.